COMP2522/project-ruby/documents/project-pitch.md

 ## Project Overview
-Our team's project will be a 2D adventure-puzzle game, similar to Diamond Rush.
+Our team's project will be a 2D adventure game, similar to the Legend of Zelda.
-1. As a 2D video game, our project will make heavy use of Processing.orgs libraries for the visuals.
+1. As a 2D video game, our project will make heavy use of Java FX library for the visuals.
-2. We will need to constantly process the game state and fetch information from the console.
+2. We will need to constantly process game state and fetch information from the console.
-3. Along with requirement 2, we will need to store the position of objects in the game, so if the player reaches a checkpoint, they can save their progress.
+3. In addition, we will need to store the position of objects in the game, so the player can load an previous session.
-4. When the player breaks a breakable element, it delete itself from the data structure.
+4. When the player picks up an object, it should delete itself from the data structure.
-5. We will constantly check our requirements, test boundaries, and write javadocs for every method.
+5. We will constantly check our requirements, test boundaries, and write Javadocs for every class.

 ## About Us